pingidentity/terraform-provider-pingdirectory/docs/data-sources/group_implementation.md

 - `description` (String) A description for this Group Implementation
 - `enabled` (Boolean) Indicates whether the Group Implementation is enabled.
 - `id` (String) The ID of this resource.
 - `type` (String) The type of Group Implementation resource.
-Options are ['static', 'virtual-static', 'dynamic']
+Options are ['static', 'inverted-static', 'virtual-static', 'dynamic']